 The average grant award is $2,500.

-- Applicants will be notified of their grant status on or before June 1, 2021.
+- Applicants will be notified of their status on June 1 2022.

-- Grant award notification will take place on or before June 1, 2021.
-If awarded a grant, The Kids Trust Fund asks that a representative from each agency be present at the Kid’s Trust annual Run on the Roof fundraiser held in June at Madden Physical Therapy, 5425 Jonestown Road, Harrisburg.
+- If awarded a grant, The Kids Trust Fund asks that a representative from each agency be present at the Kid’s Trust annual Run on the Roof fundraiser held in June at Madden Physical Therapy, 5425 Jonestown Road, Harrisburg.
 Grant award checks will be presented at that event (date to be determined).

 What We Do Not Fund